|Scientific names||Common names|

 • Acrid, sweet, bitter, mildly toxic.

-In some provinces, seeds occasionally used as a coffee substitute.
+- Roasted seeds used as coffee substitute.

 - Roasted seeds used as emollient.

-- Used for
+- Used for Intestinal parasitism: ascaris and trichinosis.

 - Roots in decoction used as emmenagogue.

 - In the West Indies, used as abortifacient.

 - In China, seeds are eaten to rid of round worms.

-Leaves: Leaves are high in protein and can be used as feed supplement.
+- Leaves: Leaves are high in protein and can be used as feed supplement.

-Cover crop: Also much used as a cover crop and exterminator of kogon.
+- Cover crop: Also much used as a cover crop and exterminator of kogon.

-Dye: Produces a brown dye.
+- Dye: Produces a brown dye.

-Seeds: Occasionally used as coffee substitute; also for decorating bags.
+- Seeds: Used for decorating bags.

-Leaves reported to be injurious to horses and young cattle who feed on it, causing falling hair from the manes and tails.
+• Leaves reported to be injurious to horses and young cattle who feed on it, causing falling hair from the manes and tails.
 Goats do not seem to be affected.
 The effect is attributed to the glucoside mimosine in leaves and seeds.

 • Feeding the leaves to breeding animals may also affect reproduction.
 In poultry, it may cause decrease in production and delay in the birds reaching sexual maturity.